pmcke/RMS-Utils/README.md

 # extr_FTPd.py

-- Extracts files with the pattern _FTPdetectinfo_.* and *platepars_all*.* from bz2 files in the path -Places the resulting files in a folder named after the first 6 characteers of the archive name.
+- Extracts files with the pattern _FTPdetectinfo_.* and *platepars_all*.* from bz2 files in the path
+- Places the resulting files in a folder named after the first 6 characteers of the archive name.
 - 99% of this is written by ChatGPT